Conference Registration

-EARLY BIRD REGISTRATION is now over for the 2023 Annual WVMEA In-Service Conference.
+ONLINE REGISTRATION is now CLOSED for the 2024 Annual WVMEA In-Service Conference.

-This year, the Conference will be in-person at the Charleston Civic Center in Charleston, WV, on March 2-4, 2023.
+The Conference will be in-person at the Charleston Coliseum & Convention Center in Charleston, WV, on February 29 - March 2, 2024.
 Registrants must be current WVMEA members at the time of registration and during the conference dates.
 Membership will be verified at the time of registration.
-Questions about NAfME membership may be directed to mbrserv@nafme.org.
+Questions about NAfME membership may be directed to MemberServices@nafme.org.
 Join or renew your membership at https://nafme.org/join-renew/.

 Information for the three (3) credit hour WVU Professional Development Class for teachers attending the 2023 WVMEA Conference is available HERE.